Leeds, West Yorkshire

 Leeds Scattered Homes and Central Home

-To accommodate its pauper children, Leeds adopted the scattered homes system pioneered in the 1890s by the Sheffield Union.
+To accommodate its pauper children, the Leeds Union adopted the scattered homes system pioneered in the 1890s by the Sheffield Union.
 Under this system, children were placed in "family" groups of fifteen to twenty children under the care of a house-mother in ordinary suburban houses.

-As well as the children's houses, a probationary home and administrative centre for the system was provided by the Central Home which was erected in 1901 on Street Lane in north Leeds.
+A probationary home and administrative centre for the system was provided by the Central Home which was erected in 1901 on Street Lane in north Leeds.
 The Central Home, which could accommodate up to forty children, was designed by Percy Robinson.
 Its construction cost around £7,000.

 The ground floor included offices, kitchens, dining-room, children's day rooms, and covered playgrounds at the rear.